 Scientific Name: Robinia hispida

 One of its characteristic and most notable features is its stunning green, compound leaves that grow on bristly stems.
-The leaves are coupled with rose-pink pea-like flowers that are full of an amazing fragrance, and they greatly attract bees and butterflies during the early summer and the late spring seasons.
-You might often notice reddish-brown, bristly seedpods on the flowers, too.
+The leaves are coupled with rose-pink pea-like flowers that are filled with an amazing fragrance, and they greatly attract bees and butterflies during the early summer and the late spring seasons.
+You might often notice bright red, bristly seedpods on the flowers, too.
+These seedpods are what gives the tree its name and also makes the tree stand out in your garden.

 The bristly locust tree grows best in loamy soils and silt loams that come with a proper drainage system.
 Like other locust tree varieties, its tolerance levels are not that strong, and it will only thrive well in moderately well-drained soils.